nag763/ssi-baley-labeye/reports/README.md

-# This folder saves the differents results of the program
+# The purpose of this dir is to show the reports of the program